 A panoramic long-distance walking route through Herefordshire’s wild landscapes exploring ancient ley line landmarks and uncovering the opposing natures of two rivers, perhaps the oldest paths of all.
 Born near each other in the county's highlands, the rivers meet again 20 miles away.
 Whilst the golden Dore Valley is bathed in light, the Monnow Valley is a more mysterious, darker borderland.
 With overnight stays in country pubs and B&Bs.

 Imagine a fairy chain stretched from mountain peak to mountain peak, so far as the eye could reach ...

-A two-day 20 mile guided walk with Guy Hayward of the British Pilgrimage Trust to explore a section of Herefordshire's new long-distance trail.
+On the centenary date of Watkins' discovery, take a two-day 20 mile guided walk with Guy Hayward of the British Pilgrimage Trust exploring a section of Herefordshire's new long-distance trail.
 Hike through wild, untouched landscapes to ancient ley line landmarks, tracing the River Dore from its source to the point where it meets the Wye.
 Feel bathed in light as you trek the aptly named Golden Valley.

 Walking With Watkins, 26 June, 2pm